apache/druid/docs/operations/basic-cluster-tuning.md

 Avoid allocating a Historical an excessive amount of segment data.
 As the value of (`free system memory` / total size of all `druid.segmentCache.locations`) increases, a greater proportion of segments can be kept in the [memory-mapped segment cache](../design/historical.md#loading-and-serving-segments-from-cache), allowing for better query performance.

-The total segment data size assigned to a Historical is calculated using `druid.segmentCache.locations` but can be overridden with `druid.server.maxSize`.
-This is not required for most of the use cases.
+Druid uses the `druid.segmentCache.locations` to calculate the total segment data size assigned to a Historical.
+For some rarer use cases, you can override this behavior with `druid.server.maxSize` property.

 #### Number of Historicals